zhongshuwen/dfuse-eosio/LOGGING.md

 # Logging

-It's possible to configure `dfuseeos` logging with the repeatable verbosity flag, like `-vvv` which enables debugging verbosity level 3 (default is 0).
+It's possible to configure `zswlishi` logging with the repeatable verbosity flag, like `-vvv` which enables debugging verbosity level 3 (default is 0).